zowe/docs-site/docs/user-guide/troubleshootinstall.md

       /S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR/explorer-server'
       ```

-### Troubleshooting installing zLUX
+### Troubleshooting installing the Zowe Application Framework

-To help zLUX research any problems you might encounter, collect as much of the following information as possible and open an issue in GitHub with the collected information.
+To help Zowe research any problems you might encounter, collect as much of the following information as possible and open an issue in GitHub with the collected information.

- - Project Zowe version and release level
+ - Zowe version and release level
  - z/OS release level
  - Job output and dump (if any)
    - Javascript console output (Web Developer toolkit accessible by pressing F12)